-Learn the skills to successfully take your engineering skills into the commercial world.
+Learn to successfully take your engineering skills into the commercial world.

-Industry needs talent led innovation engineers who have a well-developed ability to integrate their technical engineering skills with their enterprise skills to commercialise technical products/processes.
+Industry needs talent-led innovation engineers.
+Those with a well-developed ability to integrate their technical engineering skills with their enterprise skills to commercialise technical products/processes.

-This degree will teach you how to draw on specialised technical engineering knowledge and give you experience in management, finance, sales, marketing, manufacturing and project management.
+The Bachelor of Engineering with Honours (Engineering and Innovation Management) will teach you how to draw on specialised technical engineering knowledge.
+It will give you experience in management and finance.
+You’ll also get experience in sales and marketing.
+As well as manufacturing and project management.
 This will see you well placed to provide leadership to take companies to the next competitive level.

-Together with a sound technical base (either from a chemical, electronic or mechatronic basis) you will learn how to draw on your specialised engineering knowledge in the methods of engineering analysis and design and have:
+Together with a sound technical base you will learn how to draw on your specialised engineering knowledge in the methods of engineering analysis and design and have:

 Typically you would work in any industry that designs and manufactures products.
 Companies that could: